junxit/us-congress-bills-116/bill.md

 >   - **(1)** development of technologies to use distributed energy resources, such as solar photovoltaics, energy storage systems, electric vehicles, and microgrids, to improve grid and critical end-user resilience;
 >   - **(2)** analysis of non-technical barriers to greater integration and use of technologies on the distribution grid;
 >   - **(3)** analysis of past large-area, long-duration electricity interruptions to identify common elements and best practices for electricity restoration, mitigation, and prevention of future disruptions;
->   - **(4)** development of advanced monitoring, analytics, operation, and controls of electricity grid systems to improve electric grid resilience;
+>   - **(4)** development of advanced monitoring, analytics, operation, and controls of electric grid systems to improve electric grid resilience;
 >   - **(5)** analysis of technologies, methods, and concepts that can improve community resilience and survivability of frequent or long-duration power outages;
 >   - **(6)** development of methodologies to maintain cybersecurity during restoration of energy sector infrastructure and operation;
 >   - **(7)** development of advanced power flow control systems and components to improve electric grid resilience; and